 - Select Key lock.

 - Press ENTER.

 - Enter a 6-digit key lock code.
-For the input of numbers see section 4.4.

 - Press ENTER.

 Disabled functions with activated key lock

 The following table gives an overview of the transmitter functions that are not available when the key lock is activated.